Josh Scalisi

 The email client I use is an Emacs package named mu4e.
 Like most Emacs packages, mu4e is satisfyingly configurable (see my mu4e config).

 Another benefit of mu4e is that it uses maildir, my favorite email storage format.
-Each message in a maildir directory is stored in its own file, and I prefer this because my favorite solution for local backups is rsync with hard links for file deduplication, which doesn't work well with large, frequently modified files like mbox files.
+Each message in a maildir directory is stored in its own text file, and I prefer this because my favorite solution for local backups is rsync with hard links for deduplication, which doesn't work well with large, frequently modified files (e.g., mbox files).

 I send plain text emails, and most email clients insert newlines into plain text emails before sending them to prevent lines from being longer than 78 characters.
 Such newlines cause undesirable line wrapping on screens that are too narrow for 78-character lines.
 One solution is format=flowed (see RFC 3676).
 Unfortunately, format=flowed is supported by only a few email clients.
 The solution I use is to configure mu4e to allow lines in emails to be up to 998 characters, which is longer than any paragraph I would write.